ldlda/chesscom-stats/guidelines.md

           `docs: update guidelines`

+        - Or you can follow [Conventional Commits](https://www.conventionalcommits.org/)

       be flexible.
 Be water, my friend.

     - dont push to your remote right away. you have the chance to amend yo commit to either fix the commit msg or add an author